Mannaea

 Mannaea (/məˈniːə/, sometimes written as Mannea; Akkadian: Mannai, Biblical Hebrew: Minni (מנּי)) was an ancient kingdom that flourished in northwestern Iran, primarily south and southeast of Lake Urmia, during the early first millennium BCE, roughly from the 10th to the 7th century BCE.
 It developed into a prominent regional power along the northeastern frontier of the Neo-Assyrian Empire, situated between major neighbors like Urartu and a constellation of smaller buffer states, such as Zikirta and Musasir.
 The capital of Mannaea was likely at Izirtu, near modern-day Saqqez.

 Mannaea played a key role in the shifting alliances between the Assyrian and Urartian empires, acting alternately as ally and adversary.
 Archaeological and textual evidence points to a complex society with fortified cities, regional governors, and a tributary economy.
 Although its exact ethno-linguistic identity remains uncertain, Assyrian sources suggest the Mannaeans spoke an unidentified language.
 Some scholars link it to the Hurro-Urartian family, while others, based on recent genetic evidence from Hasanlu Tepe, propose ties to Armenian or a distinct non-Indo-Iranian language.

-The kingdom ultimately declined under pressure from expanding Assyrian and Median influence, and by the late 7th century BCE, it was absorbed into the Median Empire.
+The kingdom ultimately declined under pressure from expanding Assyrian and Median influence, and by the late 7th century BCE, it was absorbed into the Median kingdom.
 Mannaea is occasionally referenced in classical and biblical sources under the name "Minni."

 Etymology of name

 The name of Mannaea and its earliest recorded ruler Udaki were first mentioned in an inscription from the 30th year of the rule of Shalmaneser III (828 BC).
 The Assyrians usually called Manna the "land of the Mannites", Manash, while the Urartians called it the land of Manna.

 Describing the march of Salmanasar III in the 16th year (843 BC), it was reported that the king reached the land of Munna, occupying the interior of Zamua.
 However, the chronicle does not mention any march or taxation on the state of Mannaea.
 It is possible that the Assyrians either failed to conquer Mannaea, or advanced only to the border of Mannaea, and then changed course and marched on the neighboring country of Allarabia.

 In the Bible (Jeremiah 51:27), Mannaea is called "Minni", and is mentioned with Ararat and Ashkenaz as some of the future destroyers of neo-Babylon.
 The Jewish Encyclopedia (1906), identified Minni with Armenia:

 According to the Peshiṭta and Targum Onkelos, the "Minni" of the Bible (Jer. li.
 27) is Armenia—or rather a part of that country, as Ararat is also mentioned (Isa. xxxvii.
 38; II Kings xix.
 37) as a part of Armenia.

 It can also relate to one of the regions of ancient Armenia, such as Manavasean (Minyas).
 Together with Ararat and Ashkenaz, this is probably the same Minni from the Assyrian inscriptions, corresponding to Mannea.
-The name "Armenia" has been theorized by some scholars as possibly deriving from "ḪAR Minni," meaning, the “mountains of Minni.”
+The name "Armenia" has been theorized by some scholars as possibly deriving from "ḪAR Minni," meaning, the "mountains of Minni."